 - ASU does not award multiple New American University scholarships to the same student.
 In the event you become qualified for a higher New American University scholarship, ASU will apply the higher dollar value award.

-- Changes in residency or tuition classification will result in adjustments to scholarship amounts.
+- Scholarship award amounts may vary based on the campus you are enrolled in.
+Changes in program, residency, campus or tuition classification may result in a scholarship amount adjustment.
 See Residency and Tuition Classification Status.

 Qualified Tuition Reduction (QTR) program